TYPICAL PEER SCREENING UPDATE:

 The Perry Local Preschool is open to children of Perry residents, ages 3 through 5.

 The philosophy of the Perry Local Preschool Program is to provide an opportunity for children, through active and quiet play, to grow through a variety of experiences that are positive, enjoyable, and rewarding for the children and their families.
 Activities provided in our preschool are multi-cultural, play-based, and child-initiated.
 Through nurturing in the preschool environment, the child develops a positive self-esteem which contributes to communication skills and interaction with others in his or her world.
-The program prides itself on preparing each child for the next developmental stage in their life, ultimately leading to preparation for Kindergarten by utilizing a standards-based curriculum that aligns with Ohio’s Early Learning Content Standards.
+The program prides itself on preparing each child for the next developmental stage in their life, ultimately leading to preparation for Kindergarten by utilizing a standards-based curriculum that aligns with Ohio’s Early Learning and Development Standards.
 The Perry Local Preschool Program provides learning opportunities for both typically developing children and children identified with special needs.
 Each child’s needs are met using differentiated instruction and individualized learning opportunities.

 The Perry Local Preschool Program is designed with the following goals for children: